Jijasan/CyanCraft/README.md

 Download mod - https://www.curseforge.com/minecraft/mc-mods/cyancraft

-CyanOre: a very rare ore
+CyanOre: a very rare ore <br>
-Cyan: just another one material
+Cyan: just another one material<br>
-CyanBlock: a block for the decoration and for some crafts CyanSword/CyanHoe/CyanShovel/CyanAxe/CyanPickaxe/CyanMultitool: just imbalanced strong tools
+CyanBlock: a block for the decoration and for some crafts<br>
+CyanSword/CyanHoe/CyanShovel/CyanAxe/CyanPickaxe/CyanMultitool: just imbalanced strong tools<br>
-CyanArmor: new armor
+CyanArmor: new armor<br>
-CyanStairs: more decor items!
+CyanStairs: more decor items!<br>
-CyanStick: more mateterials!
+CyanStick: more mateterials!<br>
-CyanChest: a very big chest
+CyanChest: a very big chest<br>
 CyanDecraftingTable: the single interesting think in that mod.
 It can take items to pieces and work some buggy.

 ToDo: